minnaroberto/CS207-Project/README.md

 5. when a flap is successfully pushed down, an LED will light up
 6. when all of the flaps are pushed down the game is completed

+## Team

+Minna Roberto - created the entire project

+## Credits

+Ahmed Azouz - user on Arduino.cc who created the Arduino Marble Maze Labyrinth project, which was the base concept of this project